Suppose you are not satisfied with any of the historical or fantasy dramas out there lately where all kinds of slander, deception, and politicking...

 me not what; for, if I tell you, I am not true

-Theseus dismisses the couples’ accounts as merely imagination, and they all settle down to watch the play.
-The performance is so ridiculous that all the couples are very entertained mocking the actors.
+Theseus dismisses the couples’ accounts as mere imagination, and they all settle down to watch the play.
+The performance is so ridiculous that all the couples are very entertained by mocking the actors.